World's biggest free non-profit English language and culture course.

-In this lesson you will learn English grammar: VERB + GERUND and VERB + INFINITIVE.
+In LESSON 15 you will learn English grammar: VERB + GERUND and VERB + INFINITIVE.

 We will explain step-by-step how to improve your vocabulary for LAW AND ORDER.

 Finally students will practice with communication activities, quizzes and games.

 Photo of British culture: vintage Black Maria police van from the 1960s

 15.1 ENGLISH SPEAKING PRACTICE COURTS & THE LEGAL SYSTEM

 Three weeks later the biggest court case in British legal history begins.
 Representatives of the press from every country in the world are here.
 The result of the case could effect the future relationship between Ali Fred and Lady Sara Winthorpe, the Queen’s niece.
 This could effect the relationship between Ali’s father Raji, who is one of the most influential businessmen in the country, and the British government.
 To complicate things still further, the relationship between the oil producing countries of the East and the west, would be seriously affected too.
 This case has got nothing to do with justice.
 The important issue here is if this crisis will effect oil prices.